BECK CASE STUDY: NOMAD LONDON

 Side Hustle is located in the former police station and combines the cosy ambiance of a British pub with the elegance of NoMad’s signature style.
 The design pays homage to the building’s heritage, featuring a harmonious blend of luxurious brown leather and textured green walls.
 The workshop team created the large, curved, marble topped bar from sapele wood.
 The back bar is made up of glass, mirrors and metalwork shelves, constructed to appear as if floating.

-Nestled below ground is Common Decency, a vibrant craft cocktail bar combining the lively sprit of East London with elements reminiscent of the sophisticated West End.
+Nestled below ground is Common Decency, a vibrant craft cocktail bar combining the lively spirit of East London with elements reminiscent of the sophisticated West End.
 The workshop team created all joinery including wall panelling and two bars.
 Antique, hand cut mirrors were sourced to cover large sections of the walls.
 The mirrors were brought into the bar in pieces, due to restricted access through the entrance doors.
 Strategically placed joints reduced the visual impact of the joins when the mirrors were hung.

 The Magistrates Ballroom is the original Magistrates courtroom reimagined as a space for private events, with a stunning mural by painter Claire Basler.
 Water damaged mouldings were restored or carefully matched and recreated.
 For the Magistrates Ballroom Bar, we created an elegant symmetrical tiered cocktail bar, in a black lacquer finish.
 Soft LED lighting incorporated into the joinery of the bar creates an ambiance of cosy decadence.